or scroll for handy tips and a little nostalgia.

 However it is okay at room temperature for a while if you’re planning to take it to a party to share, for example.

-It will last at least a week stored in an airtight container.
+It will last at least a couple of weeks stored in an airtight container in the fridge.

 Mars Bar Slice